dbsoft/dwindows/readme.txt

     Windows 10 domain socket builds that work on earlier versions.
 Fixed building and several issues related to MacOS 10.5 now that I
     have a PowerMac G5 running 10.5.8 to test on.
+Fixed a bug in dw_listbox_set_text() on GTK3.
+Fixed sockpipe() functionality with gcc on OS/2.
+Ongoing work to have a more consistent code style across platforms.
+    See the accompanying style.txt file for more information.

 Dynamic Windows Documentation is available at: